 Master of Science in Economics and Master of International Affairs Combined Degree Program

-The Department of Economics and the Department of International Affairs offer students the opportunity to receive both a Master of Science in Economics (MS ECON) and a Master of International Affairs (MIA) in a three year period.
+The Department of Economics and the Department of International Affairs offer students the opportunity to receive both a Master of Science in Economics (MS ECON) and a Master of International Affairs (MIA) in three years.
 Students are provided with rigorous advanced training in economics, econometrics, analytical and quantitative skills, international policies, global economy, American foreign policy, and research methods.
-Students who have a disposition toward leadership will be better prepared for careers in business, government, and nongovernment organizations, and public service.
+Students who have a disposition toward leadership will be better prepared for careers in business, government, non-government organizations, and public service.

-In this combined masters program, students follow a strictly defined curriculum, to be able to complete all of the requirements for both degrees (which normally each take two years) in this shortened time frame.
-A total of 66 unduplicated hours includes 30 credit hours for the MS ECON plus 6 combined credit hours from an approved list of courses, and 36 credit hours for the MIA plus 12 combined credit hours from an approved list of courses.
-In combination, a student may combine no more than 12 credits in both degrees.
+In this combined master’s program, students follow a strictly defined 78-credit-hour curriculum to be able to complete all of the requirements for both degrees (which normally each take two years) in this shortened time frame.
+These degrees provide students with a total of 66 unduplicated hours (30 credit hours for the MS ECON and 36 credit hours for the MIA), and 12 combined credit hours from an approved list of courses.
+In total, a student may combine no more than 12 credit hours in both degrees.

 Program Descriptions

 The M.S.
-Economics STEM program provides rigorous advanced in-person training in economics, econometrics, analytical and quantitative skills for students in order to prepare them for immediate careers in business or government.
+Economics STEM program provides rigorous advanced in-person training in economics, econometrics, and analytical and quantitative skills for students to prepare them for immediate careers in business or government.
 The M.S.
-Economics program has a structured curriculum with a total of 36 credit hours: 15 credit hours of core courses in economics, econometrics as well as a Capstone course; 9 credit hours of economics or econometrics concentration courses; and 12 credit hours of electives which includes an optional internship.
+Economics program has a structured curriculum with a total of 36 credit hours: 15 credit hours of core courses in economics, econometrics as well as a Capstone course; 6-9 credit hours of economics or econometrics elective courses; and 12-15 credit hours of electives which includes an optional internship.
 Students are eligible to complete the program in 18 months.

-The Master of International Affairs degree is a 48 credit non-thesis program that includes a core curriculum of five courses, a summer internship or intensive language and cultural study, and a three-course specialization in each of two selected areas of concentration.
+The Master of International Affairs degree is a 48-credit non-thesis program that includes a core curriculum of five courses within the International Development & Economic Policy (IDEP) track, a summer internship or intensive language and cultural study, a three-course specialization in each of two selected areas of concentration, and five additional elective courses.
 The curriculum is taught by a multi-disciplinary faculty who combine a mix of scholarly and professional international experience.
-The core curriculum includes seminars in international policies, the global economy, research methods, and American foreign policy.
+The core curriculum includes seminars on international policies, the global economy, research methods, and American foreign policy.
 One of the five core courses must be a capstone.
 The capstone course requires a student group under the supervision of a faculty member to work on a research task received from a real-world client.
 Capstone research culminates in a major written report and oral briefing to the client.
 The Bush School Department of International Affairs equips students having a disposition toward leadership and public service with the vital skills and knowledge critical for successful careers whether in government or nongovernment organizations.

 Students would be able to take Master courses simultaneously between the programs.
 MS ECON students will select 6 credit hours of double-count courses, and MIA students can select up to 12 credit hours of double-count courses: BUSH 635/ECMT 673, INTA 608/ECON 617, INTA 630/ECON 614, and INTA 670/ECON 675.
 This will not reduce the total number of credits required for the MS ECON and MIA degrees as part of this agreement.
 Students who have completed both degree requirements for the MS ECON and MIA programs will receive their diplomas concurrently.

-Students are required to take a total of 30 unique credit hours in the MS Economics program that include 15 credit hours of core courses in economics, econometrics as well as a Capstone course, 9 credit hours of economics or econometrics concentration courses, and 6 credit hours of electives which includes an optional internship.
+Students are required to take a total of 30 unique credit hours in the MS Economics program that include 15 credit hours of core courses in economics, econometrics as well as a Capstone course, 6 credit hours of economics or econometrics concentration courses, and 9 credit hours of electives which include an optional internship.

-Students will complete no less than 36 unique credit hours in the MIA program that include 15 credit hours of core courses, 18 credit hours of concentration courses, and 3 credit hours of an elective.
+Students will complete no less than 36 unique credit hours in the MIA program which include 6 credit hours of core courses, 18 credit hours of concentration courses, and 12 credit hours of electives.

 Program Curriculum